jd-alternate/challenge/README.md

 ### Storage of state

-Given that we could be given any client ID and any transaction ID in an event, I decided against using an array to store my data because it might be too sparse and memory intensive.
-With that said, it would be interesting to do some benchmarking and see how we'd go using an array of 2^16 elements for the clients, whose ids are only 16 bits.
+Given that we could be given any client ID and any transaction ID in an event, I decided against using a vector to store my data because it might be too sparse and memory intensive.
+I used a benchmark test to see if using a pre-allocated vector for my client ids (i.e. of size 2^16) was any faster than a HashMap and I saw no difference.

 ### Assumptions